-1.1 To provide the Committee with a format for the annual review of the performance of the External Auditors, with reference to requirements set out in the Scottish Public Finance Manual Audit Committee Handbook.
+1.1 The purpose of this report is to facilitate the Committee's annual review of the performance of GCRB's External Auditors, with reference to requirements set out in the Scottish Public Finance Manual Audit Committee Handbook.

 2. Recommendations